teuvokalevi/qb-parkingmeter/README.md

 ## QB-Parkingmeter
-Free simple parkingmeter script for QBCore
+Simple parkingmeter script for QBCore

 ## Features
 - You can pay parking fee to parkingmeter with qb-target.